Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Discussion

-Overall, the consideration of the dependency graph and criticality level positively affects \revtext{most} metrics. \revtext{However, as mentioned above, the influence on reaction time and system downtime are not statistically significant.} \revtext{As implied} by Table \ref{tab:ablation-study-eval}, the best results are achieved by a combination of both components. \revtext{Contrary, when using a parameter solely, or in combination with the system impact, no significant difference to respective baseline can be observed.}
+The results of our robustness analysis, as seen in \Cref{tab:robustness test}, show that our approach is robust against moderate wrongly specified $P_s$, while adding an update mechanism based on Bayesian learning leads to an ideal estimation of the success probabilities.
+The learning component is therefore most valuable in long-running deployments where strategies are executed repeatedly and where initial success rate assumptions may be inaccurate or unavailable.

-This suggests that both components are necessary to ensure that root causes are resolved first, as they capture different dependency types: the functional dependencies among managed ROS nodes, and the prioritization dependency that requires resolving high-criticality uncertainties before low-criticality ones.
+To summarize the experiments on SUNSET and answer \textbf{RQ2}: When adaptation costs differ significantly across strategies, system impact scoring should be enabled.
+When all adaptations are roughly equivalent in cost, omitting system impact maximizes the failure resolution ratio.
+In all cases, the dependency graph and criticality level together are the minimum configuration for correct root-cause resolution.

-Finally, we compare our system's performance to state-of-the-art self-adaptive robotic approaches for environments with sequential uncertainties (SRQ).
-Our results in \Cref{tab:comparison_sota} show that, in the standard SUAVE scenario, our proposed system outperforms most of the other approaches and competes for the first place against a managing system using plain behaviour trees: the usage of our proposed system yields the shortest search time and we fall second only to the behaviour tree approach regarding all other metrics.
+Finally, we compare our system's performance to state-of-the-art self-adaptive robotic approaches for environments with sequential failures (\textbf{RQ3}).
+To compare our approach with the existing results reported by \cite{silva_rosa_2025} for ROSA, Metacontrol and the BT baseline, we calculated independent two-sample t-tests.
+We use t-tests without the assumption of equal variances, since we only have the reported means and standard deviations from \textcite{silva_rosa_2025}.
+For the mean reaction times, standard deviations were not reported, so we cannot calculate t-tests here.
+Our results in \Cref{tab:comparison_sota} show that, in the standard SUAVE scenario, our proposed system outperforms most of the other approaches and competes for the first place against a managing system using a \ac{bt}.
+The usage of our proposed system yields the shortest search time and we fall second only to the \ac{bt} approach regarding all other metrics.
 In the extended SUAVE use-case our system scores similarly.
-Again, it shows the best search time and comes second to \acp{bt} regarding reaction time.
-Regarding the inspected distance, however, it yields slightly worse results than ROSA \cite{silva_rosa_2025}.
+It shows the best search time and comes second to \acp{bt} regarding reaction time.
+For inspected distance, however, it yields slightly worse results than ROSA \cite{silva_rosa_2025}.
+In the normal SUAVE environment, we did not find significant differences between our approach, BT, Metacontrol and ROSA.
+In the extended SUAVE environment, our approach was significantly better than ROSA in search time ($t(159)=-2.4$, $p=0.018$) and distance inspected ($t(145)=3.44$, $p<0.001$).
+Compared to BT, our approach showed significantly less search time ($t(161)=-2.85$, $p=0.005$) but no significant difference in distance inspected.